urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 42. The Mean Chef
-> **Target Words**: `abuse, afford, bake, bean, candle, convert, debt, decrease, fault, fund, generous, ingredient, insist, mess, metal, monitor, oppose, passive, quantity, sue`
+> `abuse, afford, bake, bean, candle, convert, debt, decrease, fault, fund, generous, ingredient, insist, mess, metal, monitor, oppose, passive, quantity, sue`

 Once there was a chef, who was mean to his cooks.
 He was mean to the people who came in to eat.
 He charged too much for meals.
 Many people were not able to afford the cheapest bean dish.
 When his metal oven broke, he did not have it fixed.
 So everything baked in it burned.
 The only light was from candles, and the whole place was a mess.
 Sometimes, he didn’t pay his waiters.
 Since they had no funds, they had many debts.